Curling: The Framework That Replaces Scrum

-In my previous post, I argued that Scrum has become the bureaucratic overhead it was designed to eliminate.
+I argued in Scrum Is Dead that the framework designed to kill bureaucracy became bureaucracy.
 But tearing something down is easy.
 The harder question is: what do we replace it with?

 Why Curling?